-Iwas a junior in college.
+Iwas a junior in college in 1975.
 One afternoon my anxiety got so intense I couldn’t peel myself from the ceiling.
 I had no clue as to what was going on, much less what to do about it.
 Then it hit me, go to the E.R…

 The first benzodiazepine, chlordiazepoxide (Librium), hit the market in 1960.
 Any idea what #2 was?